systemsguide/systemsguide.github.io/docs/expectations.md

 A newly self-discovered system might keep their old name to refer to the system, to refer to a specific headmate, or to refer to any arbitrary headmate in a kind of "hey, you!" fashion - it's all up to the individual(s).

 ### Gender
+Like genderqueers neccesitate understanding gender as distinct from sex, pluralfolk necessitate understanding gender as distinct from the body.
+While both have their exceptions, different parts of a system can vary in that "gut feeling" of gender, and so might (say) use unique pronouns, and hold a different conception of their transness.

 ### Sexuality